djeada/Databases-Notes/notes/12_database_engines/07_choosing_database.md

 ### Data Models

 Different types of databases suit different types of data.

-Relational databases like MySQL and PostgreSQL work best with structured data involving complex relationships and requiring ACID (Atomicity, Consistency, Isolation, Durability) compliance to maintain data integrity.
-These are commonly used in applications like financial systems and inventory management, where consistent and reliable data handling is essential.
+- **Relational** databases like MySQL and PostgreSQL are built to manage structured data with complex interrelationships while ensuring ACID compliance, making them well-suited for financial systems and inventory management applications.

-NoSQL databases, such as MongoDB and DynamoDB, are better for semi-structured or unstructured data.
-They offer flexible schemas that adapt over time and excel in horizontal scaling, handling large data volumes and high traffic efficiently.
-Social media platforms and content-heavy applications benefit from their scalability and flexibility.
+- **NoSQL** databases such as MongoDB and DynamoDB handle semi-structured or unstructured data with adaptable schemas and horizontal scaling, which is beneficial for social media platforms and content-heavy applications.

-Time-series databases like Amazon Timestream specialize in time-based data with high write and query loads, making them ideal for applications such as IoT monitoring or financial market analysis.
-These databases are optimized for storing and retrieving time-stamped data efficiently.
+- **Time-series** databases like Amazon Timestream are specialized for efficiently processing large volumes of time-stamped data, making them ideal for IoT monitoring and financial market analysis.

-Graph databases, including Amazon Neptune, are tailored for highly connected data and complex relationship queries.
-They are ideal for use cases like social networks, recommendation systems, and fraud detection, where understanding relationships between data points is crucial.
+- **Graph** databases such as Amazon Neptune are optimized for navigating complex relationships within highly interconnected data, which is advantageous for social networks, recommendation systems, and fraud detection applications.

-In-memory databases such as Redis and Memcached provide fast read and write operations by storing data in memory.
-They are widely used for caching, managing user sessions, and powering real-time analytics where speed is critical.
+- **In-memory** databases like Redis and Memcached offer rapid data access by storing information in memory, supporting fast caching, session management, and real-time analytics in high-demand environments.

 ### Performance